seahug/seattlehaskell-org/README.md

 # `seattlehaskell.org` web site

+**This version of the SeaHUG web site has now been decommissioned!**

 This is the [Yesod][yesod] source code for [seattlehaskell.org][seahug].

 Source code for the Hakyll portion of the web site is [also